The French Development Agency, the Fondation de France, the Principality of Monaco

 As such, the Quality COMPASS has been updated to include developments in the sector such as the Core Humanitarian Standard (CHS).
 Training sessions are also regularly organised dealing with quality and accountability management issues, methods and tools.

 An online e-learning platform has being developed to provide new distance learning modules on these three themes.
-The platform was launched in the summer of 2019.

 The project include activities such as conducting studies, organising and facilitating discussion platforms, updating and developing tools and methods to evaluate and improve humanitarian action, and running training courses to increase and share knowledge.